Suhaibyounis/reading-notes/comparison-operators.md

 ***

-## Logical Opeeators
+## Logical Operators
 * Comparison operators return single values of *true* or *false*.

 ![Logical](logical.jpg)

 1. Logical and "&&"
-* The Operator test more than one condition.
+* The Operator tests more than one condition.

 2. Logical Or "||"
-* The Operator test at least one condition.
+* The Operator tests at least one condition.

 3. Logical not "!"
 * The Operator takes a single Boolean value and inverts it.